H0sseini/TextSummarizer/README.md

 uvicorn frontend.app:app --reload
 ```

-or if uvicorn's path is not added:
+Or if uvicorn's path is not added:

 ```
 python -m uvicorn frontend.app:app --reload